groz/fotm/README.md

 - Click on the player to open armory

 Frontend:
+- When Playing now is empty show the time of latest update
 - Create admin push mechanism
 - Create admin method polling number of current connected users
 - Add NavBar for FotM section to choose fotms by class, not spec